-With a striking, multicoloured coat that’s earned it the Latin name of Lycaon pictus—“painted wolf”—the African wild dog is one of the continent’s most eye-catching creatures.
+With a striking, multicoloured coat that’s earned it the Latin name of Lycaon pictus—“painted wolf”—the painted dog is one of the continent’s most eye-catching creatures.
 It’s also one of the most endangered, with an estimated population of only around 6,500.
 While rare to see for many travellers on an African Safari, the species is inherently social—meaning that if you’re lucky enough to spy one, more are almost certain to follow.
-Here are a few reasons why the African wild dog tops many safari travellers’ must-see lists.
+Here are a few reasons why the painted dog tops many safari travellers’ must-see lists.

-Have a listen to a pack of wild dogs that Micato blogger Leslie Woit captured in South Africa’s Sabi Sands National Park.
+Have a listen to a pack of painted dogs that Micato blogger Leslie Woit captured in South Africa’s Sabi Sands National Park.
 The pack is reuniting after a day of hunting:

 Collaborative Hunters—and Caretakers

 Painted dogs live in packs that typically include between seven and 15 members, though a few have as many as 40.
 Within the pack, the dogs adhere to a cooperative social hierarchy that maximizes their communal chances of survival.

 When hunting, the dogs work together to surround and chase down prey animals, which include gazelles, kudu, impala, warthogs, wildebeest calves, and even sometimes full-grown wildebeest.
 While the dogs can sprint at speeds up to 45 mph, their main advantage as hunters is their exceptional endurance.
 Packs have been recorded pursuing prey animals for miles, until they succumb from exhaustion.
 Once a kill is made, the entire pack is brought to the carcass to feed; unusually for predatory pack animals, pups eat first.